TheHutGroup/Horizon-Public-Docs/examples/customer/account-data.md

 # Account Section

-To power the account section of a site, we have included some example queries below on how do get certain data for these areas as we as the mutations for common actions.
+This section provides example queries and mutations to support the account section of a site.
+We have included some example queries below on how to get certain data for these areas as well as the mutations for common actions.

 ## Viewing Order History

-It is possible to either get all orders, or to filter the orders query to be a specific order number, or just orders of a specific status.
+It is possible to either get all orders or filter the orders query to a specific order number or just orders of a specific status.

-An order can be in 1 of 5 states:
+An order can be in one of 7 states:

 - ORDER_PLACED
 - PROCESSING
 - DISPATCHED